Sage-Bionetworks/portalsDocs/articles/fileviews.md

 {% endtabs %}

 <br/>

+## Update Annotations in Bulk

+File views can be used to update annotations in bulk.
+To update other metadata in bulk, such as provenance, please see the [Uploading Data in Bulk](/articles/uploading_in_bulk.html) article.

+For example, if you would like to add the annotation `dogSays`:`woof` to every file in a fileview with the synId syn456, you can do:

+{% tabs %}

+{% tab Python %}
+{% highlight python %}
+# load libraries
+import pandas as pd
+import synapseclient
+from synapseclient import table

+# login
+syn = synapseclient.login()

+# query from everything in syn456
+foo = syn.tableQuery('select * from syn456')

+# convert to dataframe for easier handling
+bar = foo.asDataFrame()

+# add in annotation as a column with key: dogSays, value: woof
+bar['dogSays'] = 'woof'

+# store the fileview with the new annotation in Synapse
+fv = syn.store(synapseclient.Table(foo.tableId, bar))

+{% endhighlight %}
+{% endtab %}

+{% tab Web %}

+<iframe width="560" height="315" src="" frameborder="0" allowfullscreen></iframe>

+{% endtab %}

+{% endtabs %}

 ### Using Simple Search
 The file views are in Simple Search mode by default.
 You can filter out `Files` of interest by selecting what characteristics you like using the facet menu on the left.
 You can toggle between simple and advanced search using the `Show advanced search/Show simple search` link.